 - Maintain a GPA of at least a 2.75.

-- Participate in weekly engagement (up to at least 20 hours per semester) with a community partner agency.
+- Participate in weekly engagement (up to at least two hours) with a community partner agency.

-- Represent the CBL office at various functions to raise awareness about the CBL Housing opportunity and other CBL related programming (up to five hours per semester).
+- Represent the CBL and Volunteer Services at various functions to raise awareness about the housing opportunity and other pathways to engagement related programming (up to five hours per semester).